Moist Eggless Apple Spice Cake (Easy – No Mixer Needed)

 Instructions

-• Add the flour mixture into the wet ingredients; mix just until combined.
+• Add the flour mixture to the wet ingredients; mix just until combined.
 Fold in chopped apples.

 Prepare the Streusel (optional):